Begumerdgn2430/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 5. Phase portraits, Poincaré sections, and bifurcation diagrams to analyze transitions to complex dynamics.

 ## Hints and Resources
-- For small angles, approximate $ \sin \theta \approx \theta $ to simplify the differential equation.
+- For small angles, approximate $\sin \theta \approx \theta$ to simplify the differential equation.
 - Employ numerical techniques (e.g., Runge-Kutta methods) for exploring the dynamics beyond the small-angle approximation.
 - Relate the forced damped pendulum to analogous systems in other fields, such as electrical circuits (driven RLC circuits) or biomechanics (human gait).
 - Utilize software tools like Python for simulations and visualizations.

 This task bridges theoretical analysis with computational exploration, fostering a deeper understanding of forced and damped oscillatory phenomena and their implications in both physics and engineering.